Greninja44/Fire-safety-car/readme.md

 # Fire Rescue Robot

-## Overview
-The Fire Rescue Robot is an autonomous/semi-autonomous robot designed to detect and extinguish fires in hazardous environments.
-It is equipped with flame sensors, a motorized movement system, and an extinguisher mechanism, making it a useful tool for fire rescue operations.

 ## Features
 - **Fire Detection:** Uses flame sensors to identify fire sources.
-- **Autonomous Navigation:** Moves towards the fire automatically.
 - **Manual Control Mode:** Can be controlled remotely if needed.
-- **Fire Extinguishing Mechanism:** Uses a water pump or CO2 system to put out fires.
-- **Obstacle Avoidance:** Uses ultrasonic sensors to detect and avoid obstacles.

 ## Components Used
 - **Microcontroller:** Arduino uno or mega